KALU-KELECHI-GABRIEL/playjoorayo/README.md

 # playjoorayo
 browser game of ayo/ncho
-this is a game to be played on a browser devkloped with html css and vanilla javascript
+this is a game to be played on a browser developed with html css and vanilla javascript